JachymT/a-level-cs-blog/Algorithms and programming/2.2.1/Object Oriented/NotesOOP.md

 ![image](https://user-images.githubusercontent.com/72783315/155984540-da38a184-e17c-47f2-9dfa-d53eae2ea65d.png)

 ## Encapsulation
 Hides the details of implementation from the user, so the user doesnt need to know how the program works.
-They can control the program via a user **interface**, they cant access anything that is locked or **private**.
-Allows for **data integrity** and **security**.
-Prevents the accidental change of variables.

-**Interface** - controlling an object in a predefined way.
+Encapsulation is the binding of attributes and methods so that data is **protected**.
+It means that everything should be contained inside the class and is not accessed directly.

+**Private** variables are an example of encapsulation, Allows for **data integrity** and security as it **prevents the accidental change** of variables and **data validation** can be implemented on any parameters entered.

+Encapsulation is achieved using **getter and setter methods**.

 ## Inheritance
 Allows to build on pre-existing work, which is advantageous.
 A child class inherits and reuseses functionality and characteristics from a parent class, including attributes and methods.
 A child class can have additional methods and attributes.